pchanda/TinkerML/_posts/2017-01-15-NER-simple.md

 ```

 ## Code for testing
-The model should train with precision and recall of more the 0.9 each.
+The model should train with precision and recall of more the 0.9 each and $$F_1$$ more than 0.8.